Storm Drains & Sewers

 Public Works has an aggressive program to prevent blockages and backups of these two systems:

 - Storm drain system: The city's sanitation crew routinely cleans catch basins and grate prior to the rainy season.
-This year's inspections will take place during mid September.
-During periods of high rains, additional personnel assist the
+This year's inspections will take place during mid-September.

 - Sewer system: The sanitation crew cleans all the city sewer lines once a year.
 In areas know to accumulate grease deposits the lines are cleaned more frequently (every six week, three months, or six months.)
 The sanitation crew uses a specialized piece of equipment called a Vactor that uses high-pressure water to clean the sewer lines.